maxim-ge/far2l-deb/README.md

 - [far-gvfs](https://github.com/cycleg/far-gvfs) gio-based FTP/SFTP/WebDAV/SMB client
 - [far2l-fuse](https://github.com/unxed/far2l-fuse) sshfs-based SFTP client (pre-alpha!)

-If there is no package for your OS release or architecture, you may try to build package yourself using `make_far2l_deb.sh` (for master branch) or `make_far2l_deb_tty.sh` (for backend-separation branch).
+If there is no package for your OS release or architecture, you may try to build package yourself using `make_far2l_deb.sh`.

 far2l defaults to run as GUI app based on wxWidgets toolkit.
-As backend-separation branch is used, you can run `far2lс` to get very experimental console support; do not run `far2l` or `far2l --tty` in console directly to avoid gvfs mount problems.
+You can run `far2lс` to get very experimental console support; do not run `far2l` or `far2l --tty` in console directly to avoid gvfs mount problems.

 putty fails to process some hotkeys, wal commander terminal works better.
 You may also try this fork: https://github.com/adizero/putty-X (please share your binaries if you manage to build it).